EuroCRIS/CERIF-TG-Tools/CERIF-Publishing/README.md

 ### XSLTransformation stylesheets

-Many sources are expressed using XML.
+The source CERIF artifacts are expressed in XML.

 The CERIF Publishing tool hosts the [XSLTransformation stylesheets](src/main/xslt) used to produce files from these sources.